jsmolka/blog/content/eggvance/progress-2.md

   {{<image src="eggvance/blanking-intervals.png" caption="Blanking intervals on the classic Game Boy ([source](http://imrannazar.com/GameBoy-Emulation-in-JavaScript:-GPU-Timings))" alt="Blanking intervals on the Game Boy" class="sm:w-1/2">}}
 {{</flex>}}

 Most of the game logic and graphics processing takes place during the blanking intervals because they don't interfere with scanline drawing.
 Another reason is the fact that access to video memory outside of the blanking intervals is either restricted or has negative side effects, like reducing the total number of displayable objects.
-These restrictions can be lifted by setting the "forced blank" bit in the display control register, which causes a white line to be displayed.
+These restrictions can be lifted by setting the "forced blank" bit in the DISPCNT register, which causes a white line to be displayed.
 There isn't much to do emulation-wise apart from filling the current scanline with white pixels.

 ```cpp
 if (mmio.dispcnt.force_blank) {